- Academic Policy Portal

 8 Further Information

-Please see the for a list of definitions common to all UCC IT policies and procedures.
+Please see the IT Policy Sharepoint (UCC Staff and Students only) for a list of definitions common to all UCC IT policies and procedures.
 For the purposes of this Policy, the following terms (which are used throughout this Policy) shall have the following meanings

 |Alumni||Graduates of the institution and others with a prior academic relationship, including non-graduates, certificate and credential holders, distance learners, lifelong learners, residents, post-docs, honorary degree recipients and honorary alumni.|